AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 	- Navigate to the page "CLOUDWAN -> List/Edit"

-	- Search for the CloudN/CaaG device and select it
+	- Search for the Managed CloudN device and select it

 	- Click on the button "DIAG" to display dropdown menu